-- injure a marine mammal or marine mammal stock in the wild (Level A harassment)
+- Injure a marine mammal or marine mammal stock in the wild (Level A harassment)

-- disturb a marine mammal or a marine mammal stock in the wild by disrupting behavioral patterns, including but not limited to, migration, breathing, nursing, breeding, feeding or sheltering (Level B harassment).”
+- Disturb a marine mammal or a marine mammal stock in the wild by disrupting behavioral patterns, including but not limited to migration, breathing, nursing, breeding, feeding or sheltering (Level B harassment).”

-Below, I have provided several reminders the next time you check out any marine mammal on the coast.
+Below, I have provided several reminders for the next time you check out any marine mammal on the coast.

 Guidelines for Viewing According to the Marine Mammal Protection Act

 - No feeding or attempting to feed because it is harmful and illegal.
 They have mighty jaws that can do a lot of damage.
-When you get too close to a wild animal, you stress them out, and they may act unpredictably.
+When you get too close to a wild animal, you stress them out, and it may act unpredictably.

 - Stay at least 50 yards or half a football field away- the farther, the better.